-Within the generally energy-starved deep subseafloor biosphere, the deeply buried immature coal (e.g., lignite) is a potential source of nutrients and energy for microbial communities.
-Previous studies of terrestrial coal deposits suggest that microorganisms play important ecological roles in coal diagenesis, resulting in substantial quantities of coalbed methane and secondary products of microbial activities (e.g., Brown et al., 1999; Detmers et al., 2001; Fry et al., 2009; Krüger et al., 2008; Shimizu et al., 2007; Strapoc et al., 2008; Jones et al., 2008; Glombitza et al., 2009; Orem et al., 2010; Ünal et al., 2012).
-The microbial communities in terrestrial coaly habitats are phylogenetically highly diverse with relatively low cell density of $<10^6$ cells/cm3 For example, methane-producing archaea (i.e., methanogens) such as the genera Methanoculleus, Methanobacterium, Methanolobus, and Methanosarcina, as well as some potential acetate-producing bacteria (i.e., acetogens), such as Acetobacterium, were predominant in a deep borehole aquifer directly connected to the coal deposits in Hokkaido Island, Japan (Shimizu et al., 2007).
-Using incubation tracer experiments and the FISH technique, active aceticlastic methanogenesis was found to occur even in a highly altered graphite deposit (Krüger et al., 2008).
-Fry et al. (2009) reported sizable cultivable populations of potential sulfate-reducing bacteria, methanogens, acetogens, and ligniteutilizing heterotrophs in the uplifted coaly sediment of northern New Zealand based on results from the most probable number (MPN) cultivation method.
-Metabolic activities were stimulated at the geologic interfaces between coal and sand/silt layers as reported from other terrestrial deep subsurface black shales (e.g., Krumholz et al., 1997), and the concentrations of organic acids in the coal layers were higher than in normal deposits, consistent with the co-occurrence of coal diagenesis and microbial processes.
+Within the generally energy-starved deep subseafloor biosphere, deeply buried immature coal (e.g., lignite) is a potential source of nutrients and energy for microbial communities.
+Previous studies of terrestrial coal deposits suggest that microorganisms play important ecological roles in coal diagenesis, producing substantial quantities of coalbed methane and secondary products (e.g., Brown et al., 1999; Detmers et al., 2001; Shimizu et al., 2007; Krüger et al., 2008; Strapoc et al., 2008; Jones et al., 2008; Fry et al., 2009; Glombitza et al., 2009; Orem et al., 2010; Ünal et al., 2012).
+The microbial communities in terrestrial coal habitats are phylogenetically diverse, despite often having low cell densities (<106 cells/cm3).
+Methane-producing archaea (i.e., methanogens) such as the genera Methanoculleus, Methanobacterium, Methanolobus, and Methanosarcina, as well as potential acetate-producing bacteria (i.e., acetogens) such as Acetobacterium, were predominantly detected from a deep borehole aquifer directly connected to the coal deposits in the Hokkaido Island, Japan (Shimizu et al., 2007).
+Using incubation tracer experiments and FISH, active aceticlastic methanogenesis was found to occur even in a highly altered graphite deposit (Krüger et al., 2008).
+Fry et al. (2009) reported large cultivable populations of sulfate-reducing bacteria, methanogens, acetogens, and lignite-utilizing heterotrophs in the uplifted coaly sediment of northern New Zealand based on most probable number cultivations.
+In terrestrial deep subsurface shales, metabolic activities were stimulated at geologic interfaces between coal and sand/ silt layers (e.g., Krumholz et al., 1997), and concentrations of organic acids were higher in coal than other layers, consistent with the co-occurrence of coal diagenesis and microbial processes.

-Despite the microbiological and (bio)geochemical significance of coaly deposits for the global carbon cycle, there have been no studies of coal layers that are deeply buried in the subseafloor, mainly because of the safety regulations applied to hydrocarbon gas-related hazards during riserless drilling.
-In continental margin sediment, large quantities of gaseous hydrocarbons and its derivatives (e.g., H2, organic acids) are potentially generated by thermogenic and/or biogenic degradation processes of deeply buried organic matter like lignite coal.
-All of these diagenetic compounds are potential nutrient and energy sources that support energy-retrieving redox chemical reactions mediated by the deep subseafloor microbial communities.
-Hence, coalbeds and microbial life may influence characteristics of dissolved gases and organic matter along with depths, as well as influencing the accumulation of gas hydrates in the shallow sedimentary sequence.
-In this regard, the connectivity between deep subseafloor microbial ecosystem and dynamics of deep subseafloor hydrocarbon system is a frontier research theme in geobiology and geochemistry that can only be studied by a dedicated initiative such as Expedition 337.
+Despite the microbiological and (bio)geochemical significance of coaly deposits for the global carbon cycle, there have been no studies of coal layers deeply buried underneath the subseafloor, mainly because of safety regulations applied to hydrocarbon gas-related hazards during riserless drilling.
+In continental margin sediment, large quantities of gaseous hydrocarbons and their derivatives (e.g., H2 and organic acids) are generated by thermogenic and/or biogenic degradation processes of deeply buried organic matter such as lignite coal.
+All of these diagenetic compounds are potential nutrient and energy sources to deep subseafloor microbial communities.
+Hence, microbial activity associated with deeply buried coalbeds may influence characteristics of dissolved gases and organic matter, as well as the accumulation of gas hydrates in shallow sedimentary sequences.
+The relationship between deep subseafloor hydrocarbon systems and their microbial inhabitants is a frontier research theme in geochemistry and geobiology that can only be better understood through dedicated research initiatives such as Expedition 337.